libxsmm/libxsmm/documentation/libxsmm_samples.md

 ## Hello LIBXSMM

 This example is focused on a specific functionality but may be considered as "Hello LIBXSMM".
-Build the example either manually and as described in our [main documentation](https://libxsmm.readthedocs.io/#hello-libxsmm) (see underneath the source code), or use GNU Make:
+Copy and paste the example code and build it either manually and as described in our [main documentation](https://libxsmm.readthedocs.io/#hello-libxsmm) (see underneath the source code), or use GNU Make:

 ```bash
 cd /path/to/libxsmm